 - Educate for change: Teach people how to respect themselves and others.
 Teach them universal human rights.
 Teach students how to learn and how to create real solutions not just “new things”.
 Everyone struggles with these things, so being introduced to them at school can prepare us ahead of time and potentially boost success in our future.

 - Ban all unhealthy paths to wealth: Smuggling, corruption, theft, piracy, coups, deforestation, fracking, human trafficking, poaching, etc.

 - Beware of technology: Keep it safe for now and for the future.

 - Love everyone: You read it right.
 I wrote this again.
-We more than need to love each other and will not go far if we don’t.
-As this saying reminds us: “In everything, then, do to others as you would have them do to you”.
-Love for all is fundamental to sustainable development.
+“In everything, then, do to others as you would have them do to you”.
+Love is fundamental to sustainable development.

 We can end the world’s sufferance in our lifetime.
 But there is a cost.
 The earlier we start paying that cost, the sooner we will win the sustainability battle.
 I hope this proposal will guide us.